Dustyroom/ai-toolbox-doc/index.md

   - image_path: /assets/images/landing/landing_icon_fix_errors_1.svg
     title: "Fix code errors with AI"
     excerpt: 'Ask ChatGPT or Google Bard to search for errors in the code and fix them.'

+feature_testimonials_2:
+  - image_path: /assets/images/landing/landing_quotation_2.svg
+    alt: "quotation"
+    title: "Al Toolbox has made it easy for me to get stuff done in my project for an amateur game developer.
+It's very easy to quickly prototype scripts and generate textures for walls or items needed in games.
+I use it to intergrade other templates and tools together in Unity.
+It's a great tool set at a affordable price!"
+    excerpt: — @CyberDeliaStudios
+  - image_path: /assets/images/landing/landing_quotation_2.svg
+    alt: "quotation"
+    title: "Buy this asset and just forget all the other money-hunters who are releasing their AI tools while not knowing what they are doing."
+    excerpt: — Asset Store User
+  - image_path: /assets/images/landing/landing_quotation_2.svg
+    alt: "quotation"
+    title: "They are continually improving, and constantly ready to help support with any of their other products."
+    excerpt: — Asset Store User

 ---